Triple Arthrodesis

 Complications

 Complications can occur with any surgery.
-Go here for a general discussion of Surgical Complications
+Go here for a general discussion of Surgical Complications.

 Specific risks of this surgery include the possibility of the bone not healing, or non-union, and implant problems.
 It would be rare for triple arthrodesis to cause problems in the ankle joint in the future.
 You may develop arthritis further down in the foot over the ensuing years.